ratchetio/nko3_website/designs/blog/02-npm-intro.md

 `npm help ls` for more info.

-## Updating packages: `npm update`

-The `update` command does a few things.

-1. Search the registry for new versions of all the packages installed.
-2. If there's a newer version, then install it.
-3. Point dependent packages at the new version, if it satisfies their dependency.
-4. Remove the old versions, if no other package names them as a dependency.

-So basically, update behaves a lot like a "standard" package manager's update command, except that it also checks to make sure that the new version isn't going to break anything before it points stuff at it.

-You see, npm keeps you out of dependency hell.

 ## Development: `npm link`

 npm is a development tool, first and foremost.
 People sometimes say